 (2) The Committee may impart, or cause to be imparted to medical practitioners, dental practitioners, nurses, midwives and students of any educational institution such education and instruction in anaesthetic theory and practice as it may deem necessary or advisable from time to time so to do for their assistance and guidance in avoiding and preventing anaesthetic morbidity or mortality.

-[Section 340BL inserted by No. 47 of 1978 s.
-36; amended by No. 8 of 2009 s.
+[Section 340BL inserted: No. 47 of 1978 s.
+36; amended: No. 8 of 2009 s.
 71(4); No. 19 of 2016 s.
 79.]

 340BM.
 Information for research not to be disclosed